redpesk-common/afb-libpython/README.md

 ## Testing

-Make sure that your dependencies are reachable from python scripting engine, before starting your test.
+Make sure that your dependencies are reachable from the Python scripting engine, before starting your test.

 ```bash
     export LD_LIBRARY_PATH=/path/to/'afb-libglue.so'